Skip to main content

 The Nature Reserve of Plan de Tueda was created in 1990 and goes from Tueda Lake to the Gebroulaz glacier via the refuge Le Saut and along the Doron stream.
 It features a marked botanical trail showcasing more than 100 varieties of local flora.
 It is also the home of the black grouse, a threatened species of bird.

-Cycling and mountain biking in Meribel
+Cycling in Meribel

 Riding in the Alps is much more demanding than your favourite local route back in the UK.
 The roads around Meribel are the setting for some of the most gruelling sections of the Tour de France, but they can be tackled by enthusiasts as well as professionals.
 To gain the most from your riding in the area it goes without saying you need to have a reasonable level of fitness.
 You do not need to be a super human, but the ability to ride comfortably for up to 3-4 hours in the UK should see you enjoy the mountain routes.

-How much does it cost to go cycling in Meribel?
-Once more, cycling prices in Meribel are a matter of your personal wants and needs.
 If you've brought your bike with you, then you can just get on the road and challenge your fitness as you climb some of the Alps most famous mountain 'cols' at no cost.
-Those in need of wheels will be glad to know that renting a carbon road bike starts at around €45 per day.
+Those in need of wheels will be glad to know that you can rent road bikes in Méribel.

 Lac de Tueda to Refuge du Saut